 Précis Assignment: A précis is a concise summary of the author's argument.
 The student is to write a three-page summary of the Bonhoeffer's Black Jesus.
 The précis is to be double-spaced with one-inch margins (the title page is not included in the total number of pages).
 Use 12-point Times New Roman or 12-point Cambria as your font.
 You can footnote quotations in the body of the text.
 (E.g., A Quotation from the book can be referenced in the body of the text like this (BBJ, 212).
 A paper over 3 pages will not be accepted.
 You will be graded on your ability to capture the essence of the author's argument in the limited space and your writing quality.
-A rough draft of your précis is due at the beginning of class on July 9th.
-The final draft is due by midnight on July 13th.
+A rough draft of your précis is due at the beginning of class on January 7th.
+The final draft is due by midnight on January 14th.
 The précis should be submitted via email to rs48@stanford.edu

 Final Project: The final project is to design an outreach, discipleship curriculum, mission project, or cross-cultural learning experience (or any other idea that fits within the general parameters of the assignment) that can be applied in your current ministry context.
+Some examples of projects: (1) You can write a curriculum for cross-cultural training in your ministry context; (2) You can write a weekly-meeting talk or retreat seminar on sexuality; (3) You can write an evangelistic talk on the good news in a polarized political climate, et....
 The project must demonstrate an interaction with some of the material discussed in this course.
 You may also substitute a 8-10 pg. research paper in lieu of a project.
 The requirements for the research paper is to take one of the ideas discussed in class and develop it further.
 It must reflect graduate level research with footnotes and a bibliography.
-The final project is due by midnight on July 22nd (PST) and should be submitted via email to rs48@stanford.edu.
+The final project is due by midnight on January 25th (PST) and should be submitted via email to rs48@stanford.edu.